ON THIS PAGE:

 Below I give the 2019 guidelines from ISCAID for

 treating UTIs.
-The guidelines focus strongly on what has been shown to
+The guidelines focus strongly on the issue of antibiotic

 work for humans, admitting there are limited data available regarding